 First and foremost, the king of benefits of project management is actual project success.

 Many projects fail because they never get finished.
-And, according to the Project Management Institute, one of the key reasons for them not being finished is the absence of a proper project plan and framework.
+And, according to the Project Management Institute, one of the key reasons for them not being finished is the absence of a proper project implementation plan and framework.

 Most projects have high risks because they involve a new untested product, work in a highly competitive environment, are rolled out during turbulent times, or all of the above.
 Simply coming up with an idea and going with the flow to see where it gets you is a strategy that leads to disasters.